petheridge/markdown-cv/index.md

 | <a href="https://www.linkedin.com/in/pretheridge/">my LinkedIn</a>
 </div>

 Experienced and dynamic Quality Engineer with over 7 years service at Ford Motor Company, with roles varying on an international scale.
 With a keen eye for digital transformation, big data analytics and project management allowing demonstration of physical interaction systems and a focus on warranty spend.

-Experienced quality engineer looking for a role in digital transformation, big data analytics.
-Next generation of customer vehicle interaction, connected services.

 ## Education

 `2010-2014`
 __Master of Engineering in General Engineering, Durham University.__

-Mechanical Engineering
+Mechanical Engineering with modules including:
 Electromechanics, Electronics, Nuclear Engineering, Applied Mechanics, Systems Modelling, Control and Signal Processing, Manufacturing, Thermodynamics, Fluid Mechanics and Turbomachinery

-### Key Skills
+## Key Skills
 Problem Solving, Communication, Alteryx, Tableau, SQL, Python, 6-Sigma Blackbelt Trained, Matlab, Hadoop, Linux Command Line

 ## Occupation